BramVanroy/bicorpus-preprocessing/README.rst

 Installation
 ------------

-Simply clone this repo and do a `pipenv install`.
-The only dependencies are `spacy` for tokenisation and `fasttext` for language detection.
+Simply clone this repo and do a :code:`pipenv install`.
+The only dependencies are :code:`spacy` for tokenisation and :code:`fasttext` for language detection.
 Python 3.6 or higher is expected.

 .. code-block:: bash